Rev Up Your SaaS Website Conversions With These Conversion Rate Optimization Tips

 Success Stories are, particularly, effective in convincing large (enterprise) prospects.

-For instance, Pardot (which largely targets big enterprises) features a video case study on its page.
+For instance, Pardot (which largely targets big enterprises) features a video success story on its page.

 Make It Easy For Users to Start

 A good homepage needs to be intuitive.
 It shouldn’t let visitors wander aimlessly, but provide them relevant information and lead them towards a favorable action (using your product).